Once you arrive

 Are you leaving soon?

-Make sure you have everything prepared before your flight — visa, insurance, vaccinations.
+Make sure you have everything prepared before you board the plane — visa, insurance, vaccinations.

 Prepare your trip →